Nikita-GRU/Epam_Introduction/README.md

 # Epam_Introduction_Java
-Repository with solved tasks of EPAM training: Java-Introduction-Online For any information contact me: mob:+375293983251;
+Repository with solved tasks of EPAM training: Java-Introduction-Online.

+For any information contact me: mob:+375293983251;
 telegram: @Nikitiao;